Troy Niklas: Arizona Cardinals

-Niklas was drafted by the Arizona Cardinals in the second round (52nd overall) of the 2014 NFL draft.
+Niklas was selected by the Arizona Cardinals in the second round (52nd overall) of the 2014 NFL draft.
 He was the fourth tight end selected in 2014.

 Niklas progress as a rookie was slowed due to his inability to participate in organized team activities after recovering from a hernia surgery in February.

 On September 27, 2016, Niklas was placed on injured reserve.

 In 2017, Niklas played in 15 games with 11 starts, recording 11 catches for 132 yards and one touchdown.

 New England Patriots

 On April 4, 2018, Niklas signed with the New England Patriots.
 On July 27, Niklas was released by the team.

 Tampa Bay Buccaneers

 On July 24, 2019, Niklas signed with the Tampa Bay Buccaneers.
 On July 29, Niklas was waived/injured by the Buccaneers and placed on injured reserve.
 He was released on August 6.

 Personal life

 Niklas' uncle, Bruce Matthews, played at USC, was ninth overall pick in 1983 NFL draft, earned Pro Bowl honors 14 times while playing with the Houston Oilers / Tennessee Oilers / Titans from 1983 to 2001 and was elected to the Pro Football Hall of Fame in 2007.